michaelscho/bdd-segmentation-data/README.md

 # bdd-segmentation-data
-This dataset comprises of PageXML for training segmentation models in Kraken that can be used to capture the specific layout of medieval canon law collections.
-Therefore, it has been compiled from several 11th century manuscript of the Decretum Burchardi as part of an ongoing edition project (Burchards Dekret Digital).
-Annotations follow project specific needs, but can be adapted to other usecases.
-Data was first prepared using Transkribus, and then remasked in escriptorium for usage in kraken.
-PageXML of each manuscript has its own folder using a sigla sytsem that is explained below.
-For copyright reasons, each folder contains an url mapping as JSON file, containing the link to images of each page a sprovided by a library.
+This dataset comprises PageXML for training segmentation models in Transkribus and Kraken.
+It is designed to capture the specific layout of medieval canon law collections.
+Compiled from several 11th-century manuscripts of the Decretum Burchardi, it supports the ongoing edition project Burchards Dekret Digital.
+Annotations are tailored to project-specific needs but can be adapted for other use cases.
+The data was first prepared using Transkribus (in the transkribus folder) and then remasked in eScriptorium for usage in Kraken (in the kraken folder).
+The PageXML of each manuscript is organized in its own folder, following a sigil system explained below.
+Due to copyright reasons, each folder contains a URL mapping as a JSON file, providing links to images of each page as provided by a library.
+These files must be downloaded before use.
+For most manuscripts, the specified URL already points to the resolution used for PageXML creation via the IIIF URL.
+However, Manuscript E must be resized to the resolution given in the corresponding PageXML files.
-Before usage, these files must be downloaded.
-For most manuscripts, the url specified already points to the resolution used for PageXML creation via iiif url.
-Manuscript E, however, must be resized to the resolution given in the corresponding PageXML files.
+Scope

 ## Scope

-As collections of medieval canon law often follow a specific layout meant to facilitate legal practices, the dataset (and models derived from it) tries to capture the function of layout elements in this narrow context.
-Thus, annotation is based on a context specific vobabulary consisting of seven region types:
+As collections of medieval canon law often follow a specific layout meant to facilitate legal practices, this dataset (and the models derived from it) aims to capture the function of layout elements within this narrow context.
+Annotations are based on a context-specific vocabulary consisting of seven region types:

 * column_1
 * column_2